 Texas Water Development Board approves $15,740,000 to the Brushy Creek Regional Utility Authority, Inc. (Williamson and Travis counties) for a water supply project

 For immediate release.
 Contact: Sarah Haney at 512-463-5129

-AUSTIN – (July 20, 2017) – The Texas Water Development Board (TWDB) today approved by resolution financial assistance in the amount of a $16,995,000 low-interest loan from the State Water Implementation Fund for Texas (SWIFT) program* to the Brushy Creek Regional Utility Authority, Inc. (Williamson and Travis counties).
-The Authority will use the assistance to finance the construction costs associated with a water supply project.
+AUSTIN – (July 26, 2018) – The Texas Water Development Board (TWDB) today approved by resolution financial assistance in the amount of $15,740,000 from the State Water Implementation Fund for Texas (SWIFT) program* to the Brushy Creek Regional Utility Authority, Inc. (Williamson and Travis counties).
+The assistance will allow the Authority to finance planning and design costs associated with a regional water supply project.

 *The SWIFT program includes two funds, the State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas (SWIRFT).
 Revenue bonds for the program are issued through SWIRFT.

 The TWDB is the state agency charged with collecting and disseminating water-related data, assisting with regional planning, and preparing the state water plan for the development of the state’s water resources.
 The TWDB administers cost-effective financial assistance programs for the construction of water supply, wastewater treatment, flood control, and agricultural water conservation projects.